euflauzinoandre/euflauzinoandre/README.md

 # Hi 👋, I'm André!
 <div align="justify">
 I'm a Computer Engineer, open source and programming enthusiast, passionate about technology.
-Currently living in Portugal, study at 42 Lisboa in 2024.
+Currently living in Portugal, I studied at school 42 Lisboa in 2024.
 I love working with IT, opening, configuring and breaking things, understanding how it works.
 My current focus is learning about DevOps culture.
 I want to be the best person and professional I can be.
 God is my truth and my wife is my life!
 </div>

 <div align="center">